-Futura is a Sans-serif typeface (meaning it has no serifs), designed between 1924 and 1926 by typeface designer Paul Renner.
-Created during the Bauhaus period, commissioned by the Bauer type foundry.
+Futura is a Sans-serif typeface (meaning it has no serifs), designed between 1924 and 1926 by typeface designer Paul Renner and created during the Bauhaus period, commissioned by the Bauer type foundry.

 A fun fact for you: the Apollo 11 astronauts left a commemorative plaque on the moon in 1969.
 The text set in Futura.

-Futura is another font that is great for readability and one of the reasons I’m fond of using it in presentations.
-It is an elegant font that has a real personality.
+Futura is another font that is great for readability and one of the reasons it’s excellent in presentations, an elegant font that has a real personality.

 4. Gill Sans

-Another Sans Serif font, Gill Sans presents a friendly and warm look without being too overstated.
-Some have even been known to refer to Gill Sans as ‘the British Helvetica’.
+Another Sans Serif font, Gill Sans, presents a friendly and warm look without being too overstated.
+Some refer to Gill Sans as ‘the British Helvetica’.

 Gill Sans was popularised during its use as the typeface for all LNER’s (London and North Eastern Railway) posters and publicity material in the late 1920s.

-The BBC logo still uses the typeface to this day, and it is still a very modern font with many designers around the world.
+The BBC logo still uses the typeface to this day, and it is still a popular modern font with many designers around the world.
+A true design classic.

 Rockwell is a font that is bold and vigorous, and it will give your presentation a distinct, confident look about it.